 Stratford has not established pre-defined GRE or GMAT cut-off scores.
 The application package is reviewed as a whole (transcripts, test scores, work experience, life achievements) to determine your potential for academic success.
 Undergraduate students are not required to submit standardized academic test scores.
 Proof of financial support requires that you have sufficient funds to pay your first academic year's expenses.

 After review of your academic and financial documents, Stratford will issue a letter of acceptance and Certificate of Eligibility (Form I-20).

 International students must prove language proficiency by taking either a TOEFL or IELTS language test.
 The cut-off score for TOEFL is 79 (IBT) or 213 (CBT).
 The cut-off for IELTS is 6.5-band.
 This requirement is waived for students whose native language is English or who have obtained a degree in an English-speaking country.
-Students who do not meet the language proficiency requirements will be required to attend an ESL program prior to starting their academic courses.

 You may still apply, but the Consular Officer may delay a decision until you are able to provide your final marks and provisional certificate.

 After you have been accepted by Stratford University, you must pay your SEVIS fees (currently US $200).
 You are then required to apply for your Student Visa at the local US Consulate office.
 You will be required to appear for a personal interview at a time set by the Consulate office.

 The Consulate will provide a list of required documents.
 This list will include: your letter of acceptance, proof of financial support, Form I-20, and proof of SEVIS fee payment (Form I-901).
 Other supporting documents may be useful and are recommended by Stratford, including: statement of purpose, academic transcripts, test scores, and letters of recommendation.